Is CBD and CBDa Legal in Iowa? The Hawkeye State is Strict But Fair

 Confusion has surrounded the legality of CBD sales in Iowa since the passage of the Iowa Hemp Act in 2019.
 Fortunately, House File 2581 has been introduced.
 It is an attempt at clarifying the fact that stores in Iowa can be allowed to sell hemp products either produced in Iowa or out-of-state.
 They must comply with the Iowa Hemp Act as well as US Department of Agriculture regulations.

-Zaun praised the bill for clearly stating what can and what cannot be sold in the state of Iowa with regards to CBD products.
+Zaun praised the bill for clearly stating what can and cannot be sold in the state of Iowa with regards to CBD products, including ones like Tanasi’s that include CBDa.
 Under the bill, CBD products can be sold in the state if the hemp used complies with either federal hemp law or the Iowa Hemp Act.

 Iowa Attorney General Weighs In